 From CSV to SQLite

 How do you get your CSV data into a SQLite database?
 Here is an article from Towards data Science.
 To do this we are going to go through Python.
 Cool.
+More specifically we are going to use the pandas library.
 The article is called Turn Your Excel Workbook Into a SQLite Database Transforming spreadsheets into quarriable database tables.

 Below is the text that is in the CSV text file that we will be importing into SQLite.
 Go ahead and copy the data to your own file.